patrickfav/slf4j-timber/README.md

 This project is based on the [_official_ slf4j-android implementation](https://mvnrepository.com/artifact/org.slf4j/slf4j-android) (+ bugfixes)
 but directs the logging calls mainly to `Timber.log(...);`.

-This project is basically a (i) repackaging of the SLF4J API part, together with (ii)

- a very lightweight binding implementation that simply forwards all SLF4J log requests to the logger provided on the Google Android platform.
-The API part is compiled from the same code basis of the standard distribution.
-This is the reason why we decided to keep the version numbering in sync with the standard SLF4J releases in order to reflect the code basis from which it was built.
 [![Download](https://api.bintray.com/packages/patrickfav/maven/slf4j-timber/images/download.svg)](https://bintray.com/patrickfav/maven/slf4j-timber/_latestVersion)
 [![Build Status](https://travis-ci.org/patrickfav/slf4j-timber.svg?branch=master)](https://travis-ci.org/patrickfav/slf4j-timber)
 [![Javadocs](https://www.javadoc.io/badge/at.favre.lib/slf4j-timber.svg)](https://www.javadoc.io/doc/at.favre.lib/slf4j-timber)
 [![Coverage Status](https://coveralls.io/repos/github/patrickfav/slf4j-timber/badge.svg?branch=master)](https://coveralls.io/github/patrickfav/slf4j-timber?branch=master)

 ## Quickstart